SvenGroot/Ookii.CommandLine/src/Samples/NestedCommands/README.md

 anything special except to add the [`ParentCommandAttribute`][] attribute to specify which command is their parent.
 For an example, see [CourseCommands.cs](CourseCommands.cs).

-This sample creates a simple "database" application that lets your add and remove students and courses to a json file.
+This sample creates a simple "database" application that lets you add and remove students and courses to a json file.
 It has top-level commands `student` and `course`, which both have child commands `add` and `remove` (and a few others).